emirpasic/gods/README.md

 **Fast algorithms**:

-  - Based on decades of knowledge and experiences of other libraries mentioned below.
+  - Based on decades of knowledge and experiences of other libraries mentioned above.

 **Memory efficient algorithms**: